ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Your accountant should adjust your tax return accordingly

-- Prepare a reconciliation schedule if you have mixed deductible and non-deductible interest
+- Prepare a reconciliation schedule if you have mixed deductible and non-deductible interest across financial years

-Case Study: Mark’s Construction Company
+Case Study: Construction Business Owner

 Mark owns a small construction business and has historically delayed paying quarterly BAS.
 Over the past year, his ATO interest charges reached $12,000.
 Previously, he claimed this amount and saved roughly $3,000 in tax.

-- Set up automated tax savings each month
+- Set up automated tax savings each month into a dedicated account

 - Implemented a Xero-based cash flow tracker